 Email Camp Director Allie Drexler at firstname.lastname@example.org with questions.
 See FAQs below.

 Registration begins March 1st, 2021 (see paperwork below).
-Please send registration forms and $50 deposit or full payment.
+Please mail registration forms, vaccination records, and $50 deposit to reserve a spot (paperwork below).
 Full tuition payment is due by June 1st.
 Payment plans available upon request.

 2021 Camp Tuition Rates: